4 Very Different Ways To See The Dominican Republic

 There are lots of extras you can also do.
 My partner in crime, Robin from Canada was on the same programme & somehow we got each other through it with a lot of encouragement & a huge dose of sarcasm!
 He also did a run every morning (pre smoothie) & kite surfing during the day (he really was a machine that week!).
 The hotel is on Kite Beach in Cabarete, named for the very reason that it is the perfect spot for learning, practising & perfecting your kite surfing.

-By this time, I had become part of the community at the hotel & it was great to have support from friends I’d made cheering me on with my varyingly successful attempts at getting my legs over the bar & then the ultimate “catch”.
+- By this time, I had become part of the community at the hotel & it was great to have support from friends I’d made cheering me on with my varyingly successful attempts at getting my legs over the bar & then the ultimate “catch”.
 The instructors were brilliant, so much so that I would have been happy to just take the first step & swing but on my last attempt after 2 hours, I actually managed the elusive “Catch”.
-You can see my very proud video of this in my Video Diary.
 It was exhilarating & a great way to end a fantastic week.

 Overall by the time I left the Extreme hotel, I was sad to go.
 I made some good friends here, felt exhausted but exhilarated & for the week had really felt like part of the community.
-If you are looking for somewhere a little bit different to get fit, without the price tag of many all singing, all dancing resorts, I can say that I thoroughly enjoyed my time here.
+If you are looking for somewhere a little bit different to get fit & on a budget, I thoroughly enjoyed my time here.

 3. The Language School – IIC in Santo Domingo

 When I got to Santo Domingo I had booked into a week-long Spanish Course (through Apple Languages) to improve, practice my grasp of the language & help me with my travels through Latin America.
-I was staying in an apartment on my own in the university district of the city, just around the corner from the school which was very convenient.
+I was staying in an apartment on my own in the university district of the city.
+It was just around the corner from the school which was very convenient.

 After completing a short test beforehand, I was placed in the ‘Intermediate’ group with 6 other students from Nigeria, USA, Germany & Switzerland.